Westmead Feelings Program 1: Facilitator Certification Course

 Participants will be able to:

-- demonstrate the capacity to use WFP 1, including all key resources, to teach children with ASD and mild ID the skills required for understanding emotions, problem solving, perspective taking and managing emotions
+- demonstrate the capacity to use Westmead Feelings Program 1, including all key resources, to teach autistic children with mild ID the skills required for understanding emotions, problem solving, perspective taking and managing emotions

-- demonstrate the capacity to use WFP 1 to teach parents and teachers of children with ASD and mild ID how to be ‘emotion coaches’, supporting skill development in understanding emotions, problem solving, perspective taking and managing emotions
+- demonstrate the capacity to use Westmead Feelings Program 1 to teach parents and teachers of autistic children with mild ID how to be ‘emotion coaches’, supporting skill development in understanding emotions, problem solving, perspective taking and managing emotions

-- analyse and critically evaluate a range of positive behaviour support strategies to be able to effectively deliver WFP 1 to children with ASD and mild ID
+- analyse and critically evaluate a range of positive behaviour support strategies to be able to effectively deliver Westmead Feelings Program 1 to autistic children with mild ID

 - apply knowledge to implement differentiated teaching strategies.